edjrodriguez/NYT-Reader---take-home-challenge/README.md

 # NY Times News Reader

 ## Abstract
-   - Demonstrate mastery of React and FE best practices
+   - Demonstrate mastery of React and Front End best practices
    - Work within an 8 hour time constraint to deliver a minimum viable product with clean and well thought out code

    ###MVP